Blackhawk (serial): Production

 Writer George Plympton described a production staff meeting where they listened to a recording of the short-lived Blackhawk radio series.
-Everyone at the meeting was terrified at the confusing babble of accents.
+Everyone at the meeting was terrified by the confusing babble of accents.
 For Columbia's serial, all recruits of the Blackhawk squadron speak with standard American accents.

 Stunts

-In chapter 3 Kirk Alyn performs a potentially dangerous stunt without the use of a stunt double.
-In order to save the life of squadron member Stan, who's tied to a stake in the path of a taxiing plane, Blackhawk (Alyn) runs up to the vehicle and turns it aside by grabbing the wing.
+In chapter 3, Kirk Alyn performs a potentially dangerous stunt without the use of a stunt double.
+To save the life of squadron member Stan, who's tied to a stake in the path of a taxiing plane, Blackhawk (Alyn) runs up to the vehicle and turns it aside by grabbing the wing.
 A hidden pilot inside the plane steered it to simulate the movement.
 When writing this scene, the screenwriters were thinking of a small lighter wood-and-canvas plane, not the heavy metal aircraft used in the final scene; it could have easily killed Alyn if the stunt's timing had gone wrong.